tnm/qr/README.md

 A Priority Queue
 ----------------

-Suppose you want to process various tasks in an order other than you received them, and instead, base on a score associated with each task.
+Suppose you want to process various tasks in an order other than you received them.
+Instead you can base this processing on a score associated with each task.
 Maybe you want to process bands in the order of how many fans they have:

 	>> from qr import PriorityQueue